LittleBoxOfSunshine/CacheBrowns/README.md

 ## Background

 This is a condensed discussion.
-For a more thorough, but still in formal, exploration of these concepts refer to [the project announcement blog post]().
+For a more thorough, but still informal, exploration of these concepts refer to [the project announcement blog post]().
 For a complete, formal discussion of the theory independent of this implementation see ["the whitepaper"]().